abozaralizadeh/azure-pipeline-gpt-pr-review/GenAIAdvancedPRReviewer/README.md

 2. **Threshold Tuning**: Adjust `review_threshold` based on team preferences
 3. **Security Scanning**: Enable security scanning for production code
 4. **Monitoring**: Monitor LLM usage and costs
+5. **OAuth Token Access**: Confirm `persistCredentials: true` (or the classic “Allow scripts to access the OAuth token” toggle) so the reviewer can post PR comments.

 ### For Teams
 1. **Review Culture**: Use the extension as a learning tool, not just a gate